warp-contracts/academy/warp-academy-docs/features/evolve.md

 }
 ```

-It's very important that we set the `evolve` property in wer state to exactly this value - `action.input.value`.
+It's very important that we set the `evolve` property in the state to exactly this value - `action.input.value`.
 Only this way, **Warp Gateway** will be able to index new contract source and evolve will be possible for contract which were deployed through **Warp Sequencer**.

 So now we have everything ready in our contract.
 Let's perform the evolve.

 ### Post new contract source on Arweave

-In order to properly perform evolve, we should first post new contract source on **Arweave**.
+In order to properly evolve, we should first post new contract source on **Arweave**.
 We post it exactly the same way we would post the original contract source. **Warp SDK** provides a one-liner method to easily save the source but let's see what happens underneath:

 ```js
 const tx = await arweave.createTransaction({ data: newContractSource }, wallet);